 NordVPN is easily the winner when it comes to streaming.

 Torrenting: Is TorGuard or NordVPN best?

-Torrenting requires different characteristics than streaming, so maybe TorGuard can gain ground in this category.
-For downloading torrents, the most important characteristics are speed and leak protection.
+Torrenting requires different characteristics than streaming.
+For downloading torrents, the most important characteristics are fast speeds and reliable leak protection.

 - NordVPN is perhaps the fastest VPN in the world and provides excellent protection against leaks.
 We recently rated it the best VPN for torrenting.

-- TorGuard is slower than NordVPN, but this may change once their WireGuard implementation is working smoothly, but for now, they literally can’t keep up.
+- TorGuard is slower than NordVPN, but this may change once their WireGuard implementation is working smoothly.
+Another drawback, however, is that TorGuard blocks torrenting on all US servers.

 Streaming and Torrenting winner: NordVPN

 Security and encryption are supremely important for a VPN, and happily, both services are secure and use strong encryption.

 NordVPN and TorGuard have comparable levels of encryption:

 - TorGuard: AES-128, AES-256, Blowfish, and ChaCha20 ciphers